C# commonly used coding standards

 //correct

-public string myVariable;
+public string myVariable; public int myProduct;

 //incorrect

-public int _ myProduct;
+public string my_variable; public int _ myProduct;

 1.3 Do not use shortcuts eg.

-public string databaseConnectionString;
+//correct public string databaseConnectionString; //incorrect public string dbConnStr;

 1.4 Give the function names appropriate to the returning values eg.